Cubic Differentials in the Differential Geometry of Surfaces: Global theory and Applications.

 From the point of view of the Deligne-Mumford compactification, there is a natural partial compactification of the moduli space of convex $\rp^2$ structures on $S$ by adding regular cubic differentials over nodal Riemann surfaces at the boundary of the moduli space of Riemann surfaces.
 The first author \cite{loftin02c} studied convex $\rp^2$ structures at the boundary of moduli from this point of view.
 In particular, the residue of the cubic differential completely determines the structure of each end in terms of the holonomy and developing map.
-(The structure of the ends developed in \cite{loftin02c} can be seen as a parabolic Higgs bundles developed over Riemann surfaces with punctures; this relies on Labourie's identification of the affine sphere equations and Hitchin's Higgs bundles discussed in the next subsection.)
+(The structure of the ends developed in \cite{loftin02c} can be seen as a parabolic Higgs bundle developed over Riemann surfaces with punctures; this relies on Labourie's identification of the affine sphere equations and Hitchin's Higgs bundles discussed in the next subsection.)
 In addition, at least in generic situations, the map from pairs $(\Sigma,Q)$ to the holonomy and developing map data is continuous along a path toward the boundary of the moduli space.

-From a purely geometric point of view, the ends of convex $\rp^2$ structures found in \cite{loftin02c} are discussed in Choi \cite{choi94b} and Marquis \cite{marquis10}.
+From a purely geometric point of view, the ends of convex $\rp^2$ structures found in \cite{loftin02c} are discussed in Choi \cite{choi94b} and Marquis \cite{marquis12}.

 Benoist-Hulin proved a partial converse to the main result of \cite{loftin02c} corresponding to the case of zero residue \cite{benoist-hulin13}.
 They show that convex $\rp^2$ structures with finite volume with respect to the Hilbert metric have induced cubic differentials of residue zero (and so pole order of at most two).
 Marquis \cite{marquis12} had already shown that the finite-volume ends of convex $\rp^2$ structures correspond to the holonomy determined in \cite{loftin02c}.
-Benoist-Hulin's proof involves using Benz\'ecri's theorem on the compactness of the space of strictly convex projective domains \cite{benzecri60} to derive estimates for the affine differential geometric invariants associated to convex $\rp^2$ structures.
+Benoist-Hulin's proof involves using Benz\'ecri's theorem on the cocompactness under the action of $\mathrm{PGL}(3,\re)$ of the space of pointed strictly convex projective domains \cite{benzecri60} to derive estimates for the affine differential geometric invariants associated to convex $\rp^2$ structures.

 More recently, Benoist-Hulin have shown that on the unit disk $\mathcal D\subset\co$, cubic differentials bounded with respect to the hyperbolic metric correspond to $\rp^2$ structures which are Gromov-hyperbolic with respect to the Hilbert metric (or equivalently with respect to the Blaschke metric) \cite{benoist-hulin13a}.
 One may think of the Gromov-hyperbolic convex $\rp^2$ structures as comprising an analog of the universal Teichm\"uller space.
 Thus this space can be parametrized by cubic differentials.